 KelleyLynnLord@gmail.com for all business inquires.

-Kelley Lord is a comedic actor, content creator and relatable millennial who is best known for her 7 seasons producing and starring in Elite Daily's weekly show "Gen Why" and her appearances on HBO's Succession, A+E's Bae or Bail, Investigative Discovery's Evil Lives Here and The Real Story with MES, Good Morning America and Betches.
+Kelley Lord is a comedic actor, content creator and relatable millennial who is best known for her 7 seasons producing and starring in Elite Daily's weekly show "Gen Why" and her appearances on HBO's Succession, A+E's Bae or Bail, Orange Is The New Black, Investigative Discovery's Evil Lives Here and The Real Story with MES, Good Morning America and Betches.
 Her viral memes, videos and articles have reached millions of views granting her a verified checkmarks on Facebook and Twitter and recognition from The Webby Awards, The Huffington Post and multiple podcasts.
 Kelley is currently seeking representation as she produces her own short film, makes her parody music video debut and grows her plant family.

 A Not So Brief Bio:

 Kelley Lord is NYC actor and content creator who enjoys finding the comedy between the lines of life.
 After 4 years as a producer for Elite Daily, Kelley was nominated by The Webby Awards for her seven seasons writing, producing and starring in the weekly comedy talk and sketch show "Gen Why" for Best Variety Show working with the top millennial comedians and influencers from NYC to LA.